Help Us Protect

 q

-Coal Ash Found to be Even More Toxic
+Coal Ash Found to be Even More Toxic, but the Council Approved the Brownfields Agreement Anyway

-The EPA has just issued a new report that coal ash is even more toxic than previously thought.
-FOBC has sent a letter to the Chapel Hill Town Council asking them to run new risk numbers before considering building government buildings on top of the coal ash dump on MLK Jr. Blvd.
+The EPA issued a report that coal ash is even more toxic than previously thought.
+However, the Chapel Hill Town Council voted to move ahead with the North Carolina Brownfields Agreement.
+Learn More Here

 Bolin Creek Wildlife